Build a Real Career with Us.

 - Selection Process – Applications will be reviewed and selected by a group of attorneys and management personnel.

-First-year law students are invited to apply to our 1L Diversity Scholarship starting on December 1, 2018.
-The deadline for applying is January 15, 2019.
+Second-year law students are invited to apply to our 2L Diversity Scholarship starting on July 1, 2019.
+The deadline for applying is August 30, 2019.

 Supporting Your Career at Hinckley Allen